Skip to main content

 Yet, a valid and intelligent question surfaces, one that speaks to a deep desire for long-term wellness ∞ what is the true cardiovascular risk?
 This question moves us past simple answers and into the intricate world of your own physiology.

-To begin, we must see the for what it is an active, responsive network of vessels that constantly adapts to the body’s needs.
+To begin, we must see the cardiovascular system for what it is an active, responsive network of vessels that constantly adapts to the body’s needs.
 The inner lining of these vessels, the endothelium, functions as a critical gatekeeper of vascular health.
 Its well-being dictates how blood vessels relax, contract, and manage inflammation.
 Hormones are powerful signaling molecules that directly influence this endothelial function.
 They are a part of the body’s own toolkit for maintaining cardiovascular balance.

 The conversation about HRT and cardiovascular risk is a conversation about how we restore the body’s natural signaling to support vascular health.